 Tilly was pleased with herself.
 All 7 acres in one day!
 Maurice said it couldn’t be done, but she did it.
 All week long he doubted her and it only egged her on.
 It was years later before she suspected that was his plan – to fire her up to do it by saying she couldn’t.

-Years later Tilly saw the picture and laughed.
+Years later Tilly saw the picture of her standing on the front porch and laughed.
 If she’d only known just a few years later there’d be gas powered motors to speed things up.
 Just a few years later and there’d be tennis shoes, not loafers, for better grip.
-Just a few years later and she could have worn a T-shirt and shorts to do this chore, free to choose to wear a dress rather then it be mandatory.
-All these advancements made her mowing accomplishment then all the more impressive because she did it without them.
+Just a few years later and she could have worn a T-shirt and shorts to do this chore, free to choose to wear a dress rather then it be the only option.
+All these advancements made her mowing accomplishment at the time all the more impressive because she did it without them.